 This unique collection of Father Brown mysteries links tales by G.K.
 Chesterton with the Ten Commandments.
 The connection is often surprising, however, for the criminal is not necessarily the worst sinner in the story, nor is his crime necessarily the worst offense.

 When Chesterton created the character of Father Brown, he brought a new dimension to mystery stories—the distinction between crime and sin.
 As the priest-detective applies his powers of observation to solve a case, he picks up clues about other offenses, such as those against the Sabbath or one's parents.
 Father Brown's main concern is not the laws of the State but the Commandments of God.

-This is a unique collection of ten of Chesterton's famous Father Brown stories which puts special emphasis on the role that Brown's Catholic faith, and the Ten Commandments, played in helping him solve the murder mysteries.
-As Dorothy Sayers once wrote, Chesterton was "the first man of our time to introduce the great name of God into a detective story . . . to enlarge the boundaries of the detective story by making it deal with death and real wickedness and real, that is to say, divine judgment."
+As Dorothy Sayers once wrote, G.K.
+Chesterton was "the first man of our time to introduce the great name of God into a detective story . . . to enlarge the boundaries of the detective story by making it deal with death and real wickedness and real, that is to say, divine judgment."

-This edition includes generous footnotes (not available in other editions) which help to clarify the literary and historical allusions made by Father Brown.
-It is based on the texts of the original editions by Chesterton for assurance of complete authenticity, and is set in easily readable type.
+This edition includes footnotes not available in other versions, which help to clarify the literary and historical allusions made by Father Brown.
+It is based on the texts of Chesterton's original editions, for assurance of authenticity, and is set in easily readable type.

 G. K. Chesterton was one of the most beloved writers of the 20th century, quoted more often than any other writer.
 He wrote dozens of popular books on numerous topics, as well as thousands of essays.
 His books include Orthodoxy, The Everlasting Man, The Man Who Was Thursday, Father Brown Stories and many more.